Jocke44/the-record-vault/README.md

 - **Delete with confirmation**: Remove bands or albums with a confirmation step before any data is lost.
 - **Per-user collections**: Every user only ever sees and manages their own records — secured by Supabase Auth and Row Level Security at the database level.
 - **Welcoming login page**: A full-bleed moody vinyl photo with a dark overlay, glassmorphism sign-in card, tagline, and a 3-step explainer guiding new users through sign-up and email confirmation.
+- **Catalog number search**: Search Discogs by catalog number (the code printed on every record) alongside title, artist, and barcode — useful for identifying specific pressings.
+- **Alphabetical band sections**: Bands are grouped A → Ö with correct Swedish locale sorting.
+Leading 'The' is ignored — The Beatles files under B, not T.

 ---